-There are many perks I love about Hyatt’s top tier Globalist status, though arguably my single favorite perk is the suite upgrade awards that members receive.
+There are many benefits I love about Hyatt’s top tier Globalist status, though arguably my single favorite perk is the suite upgrade awards that members can earn.
 In this post I wanted to take a closer look at how this benefit works.

 What are Hyatt suite upgrade awards?